slateci/slate-portal/README.md

 ## Local Development

-See [Local Development with Containers](resources/docs/container.md) for more details.
+See [the development documentation](resources/docs/index.md) for more details.

 ## Deployment